blockside/arduinomylog2/README.md

 7.20.6

-* check tha EOSJS is installed (for this example we use v22.1.0 Release)
+* check that EOSJS is installed (for this example we use v22.1.0 Release)

 * insert your account's Private key, an API Endoint and your Arduino's IP, into file arduinomylog.js ; then change it's permissions: